Articles and Guides.

 How Much Can Excess Cost?

-How much you pay for excess cover depends on the amount of standard excess you choose.
-Choosing a lower standard excess ensures that if an accident does occur, your out-of-pocket costs are reduced, but it also means your premium will cost more.
-Conversely, the higher the excess, the less you'll pay in premiums.
+How much you pay for excess cover depends on the amount of basic excess you choose.
+Choosing a lower basic excess ensures that if an accident does occur, your out-of-pocket costs are reduced, but it also means your premium may cost more.
+Conversely, the higher the excess, the less you might pay in premiums.

-Many Aussies choose a lower excess (and pay more for their premiums) not because they think they’re bad drivers, but because they understand accidents can happen, and when they do, it’s sometimes hard to determine who's at fault.
+Many Aussies choose a lower excess - opting to pay more for their premiums - not because they think they’re bad drivers, but because they understand accidents can happen, and when they do, it’s sometimes hard to determine who's at fault.

 In those cases, if it’s ultimately established that another driver completely caused the accident and you were not at fault in the incident, then you won’t have to pay any excess.
 You just need to provide the other driver’s full name and two of either their phone number, address, driver’s licence number, or the registration number of their vehicle that was involved in the incident.
 Instead, the other driver (usually via their insurer) will be liable to pay.